Students at Epsom Girls Grammar School improved their writing ability and their understanding of assessment standards through the use of blogging.

 "In our school, e-learning is part of effective cycles of reflection and assessment, involving the wider community."

-The classroom teacher wanted students to be increasingly involved in the formative assessment of writing.
-In order to meet NCEA writing standards, the teacher felt that students needed to write more often, act upon feedback, and regularly read each other’s work.
-Blogging was trialled to help achieve these outcomes.
+The classroom teacher wanted students to be more involved in the formative assessment of writing.
+The teacher felt that students needed to write more often, act upon feedback, and regularly read each other’s work in order to meet NCEA writing standards.
+They trialled blogging to see if it would help to achieve these outcomes.

 The teacher selected Blogger after browsing a range of blogging programmes.
 Blogger is free, easy to use, and can be accessed from home.
 It provides a flexible platform for editing over time.
 This feature became increasingly important as part of formative assessment.
 Students were able to adapt their work in response to feedback and new understandings.

-Blogs can be "followed" providing easy options for teachers to track blog activity.
+Blogs can be "followed" which means that teachers can easily track blog activity.
 The comment feature in Blogger lends itself to brief but targeted feedback.
 The public nature of the blog supports students to access and read one another's writing.
-Other Blogger features include ability for students to personalise their individual blog and determine who can view it.
+Other Blogger features include the ability for students to personalise their individual blog and determine who can view it.

 For future blogging the teacher planned to: